DeBaschdi/docker.telerising-api/README.md

 ## Unraid Template
 > **Note:** An Template for Unraid can be found here : https://raw.githubusercontent.com/DeBaschdi/docker.telerising-api/master/Templates/Unraid/my-Telerising-API.xml
 > Please safe it to into \flash\config\plugins\dockerMan\templates-user, after that you can use this Template in Unraids Webui.
-Docker > Add Container > Select Template and choose easyEPG
+Docker > Add Container > Select Template and choose Telerising-API

 <img src="https://raw.githubusercontent.com/DeBaschdi/docker.easyepg/master/Templates/Unraid/Screenshot.png" height="325" width="265">